 No. 1 Royal Crescent aims to be welcoming and inclusive to everyone who visits the museum, including parents or guardians visiting with babies and young children.

-There is buggy parking available in the introduction room and visitors are welcome to borrow one of our baby carriers, kindly donated to us byBaby Bjorn.
 Unfortunately prams and buggies cannot be taken through the house due to the historic nature of the building and its contents.